JamesSkemp/words/content/post/php-forum-software-showdown-part-1-bbpress.md

 +++
-title = "PHP Forum Software Showdown Part 1: bbPress" summary = "In this article, we'll be going over how to install bbPress 0.73.
+title = "PHP Forum Software Showdown Part 1: bbPress" description = "In this article, we'll be going over how to install bbPress 0.73.
 We'll also be looking at how bbPress stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-19T09:00:00-06:00"